 When a user tries to perform an action (such as reading or altering) on a SAS resource or its associated metadata definition, the SAS Metadata Server's authorization facility has to determine whether the user has been granted or denied permission to perform the action.
 The authorization facility makes this determination by using the user and group definitions created by the User Manager together with the access controls created by the Authorization Manager.
 The process includes checking the access controls for the resource definition as they apply to the user and any groups to which the user belongs, checking the default access permissions for the repository, and checking the access controls for all of the resource's parent definitions.
+See SAS

-See the SAS 9.1 Metadata Server: Setup Guide for detailed information about the authorization facility.
+Intelligence Platform: Security Administration Guide for detailed information about the authorization facility.